nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

         "Hello world example macro"
 ```

-1. "rsource "../../../Kconfig.mcuxpresso"" must be added to load all repo Kconfigs because Kconfig.mcuxpresso is assembly point for Kconfigs.
+1. `rsource "../../../Kconfig.mcuxpresso"` must be added to load all repo Kconfigs because Kconfig.mcuxpresso is assembly point for Kconfigs.
-2. Set "mainmenu" to give the GUI title
+2. Set `mainmenu` to give the GUI title
 3. Set your example specific configurations

 **Note, the Kconfig process will take example specific Kconfig as entry point with priority.
-If not provided, then take the \<mcu-sdk-3.0>/Kconfig instead.
+If not provided, then take the <mcu-sdk-3.0>/Kconfig instead.
 So if your example doesn't have Kconfig contents, please don't keep it.**

 ### Complex Dependency In Kconfig

 #### Dependency Mechanisms

-[Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html) provides "depends on", "select" and "choice" dependency mechanisms.
+[Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html) provides `depends on`, `select` and `choice` dependency mechanisms.

 - "depends on"